François Brousse: "1939–1949" - Historical studies

 Leaning on Victor Hugo’s texts, in May 1939 he published "Les Tours de la nuit" (The Night Towers) in the magazine Astrosophie.
 Here, he announced the fall of the fascist dictatorships and did so four months before France and England went to war against Hitler.

 Between 1947 and 1948, a series of articles entitled "Le secret des tombes royales" (The Secret of the Royal Graves) appeared in the magazine Destins (Paris).
 They related to France's history and discussed the 1,000 and 300 year cycles François Brousse spoke about, which had stuck a chord with the French, European and international public from the second half of the 20th century and the beginning of the 21st century, its critical period being the ± 4 years around 2015.

 In 1949, he finished another historical study called, "La Prophétie des papes, miroir du monde" (The Prophecy of Popes, the Mirror of the World).

 "1942" - Lamennais and Universal Christianity

 Lamennais et le christianisme universel (Lamennais and Universal Christianity) (Ed.
 Le Scorpion, Paris, 1963).
-This philosophical essay corresponds to François Brousse's memory on Raison individuelle et Raison générale chez Lamennais (Lamennais’ Individual and Popular Reason).
+This philosophical essay corresponds to François Brousse's memory on Raison individuelle et Raison générale chez Lamennais (Lamennais' Individual and Popular Reason).
 In May 1942 he successfully finished his studies started many years earlier in Montpellier and obtained the Diplôme d’Études Supérieures de Philosophie et Lettres (Master's degree in Philosophy and Language).

-Brousse happily reveals the strengths, weaknesses and this remarkable genius’ duality of life and thought.
-To his credit, in a clear and immensely beautiful manner he reproduced the meaning and value of the ideal that set the genius alight.
-His book must be read and reread because it bubbles with passion and surges with ideas.
-Its singing poetry carries our mind so much above its normal limits that we cannot deny this is more than a book, more than an author and more than a study: We are at the heart of great mystery, in the infiniteness of thought before the beginning and end, facing the blinding rays of suns masking the eternal Truth.
+Brousse reveals the strengths, weaknesses, and this remarkable genius' duality of life and thought.
+He clearly reproduced the meaning and value of the ideal that set the genius alight.
+This book contains numerous ideas and it reflects the author's interest in the subject.